 In Team Racing events, each team fields three boats to sail against three boats from another team.
 Teammates work together to outmaneuver the other team so that their combined race scores are better than the other team's combined scores.

-For more information, or to see if your high school team can train at AYC, contact the Junior Fleet office via phone at (410) 263-9267 or email.
+For more information, or to see if your high school team can train at AYC, contact the Junior Fleet office via phone at (410) 263-9267 or email at [email protected].